eleniharlan/elenijr.net/_posts/post/2015-01-18-brief-encounters-in-austin.md

 <a href="https://www.flickr.com/photos/elenijr/15689982623" title="Reaching in for the Danish Krans at the Easy Tiger bakery by Eleni Harlan, on Flickr"><img src="https://farm8.staticflickr.com/7553/15689982623_e3c75947f2_z.jpg" width="480" height="640" alt="Reaching in for the Danish Krans at the Easy Tiger bakery"></a>

 _leaning in for the kill: the Danish Krans was my favourite pastry at Easy Tiger.
-A pastry ring filled with thinly sliced almonds- like an almond croissant for a dainty princess._
+A pastry ring filled with thinly sliced almonds- like an almond croissant, but more dainty._

 ###My Thai Mom